LazeMSS/OctoPrint-UICustomizer/README.md

 ## Configuration
-The configuration is split into two sections - the top checkboxes for switching features on and off.
+The configuration is split into two sections - the top checkboxes for switching features on and off and the bottom for layout handling
 ![](extras/settings.png?new=1)

 ### Features